npmcomponent/MatthewMueller-array/Readme.md

+*This repository is a mirror of the [component](http://component.io) module [matthewmueller/array](http://github.com/matthewmueller/array).
+It has been modified to work with NPM+Browserify.
+You can install it using the command `npm install npmcomponent/matthewmueller-array`.
+Please do not open issues or send pull requests against this repo.
+If you have issues with this repo, report it to [npmcomponent](https://github.com/airportyh/npmcomponent).*
 # array [![Build Status](https://secure.travis-ci.org/MatthewMueller/array.png?branch=master)](http://travis-ci.org/MatthewMueller/array) [![Build Status](https://david-dm.org/MatthewMueller/array.png)](https://david-dm.org/MatthewMueller/array) [![NPM version](https://badge.fury.io/js/array.js.png)](http://badge.fury.io/js/array.js)

 A better array for the browser and node.js.
 Supports events & many functional goodies.